The anisotropic Heisenberg model close to the Ising limit: triangular lattice vs. effective models: Discussion

 \section{Discussion}

-In this paper, we present further results relevant to the anisotropic easy-axis Heisenberg model on the triangular lattice.
-We show that several important features of the full model are also reproduced on reduced models, obtained via explicitly breaking the translational symmetry by fixing a third of the spins.
+In this paper, we present further results relevant for the anisotropic easy-axis Heisenberg model on the triangular lattice.
+We first show that some relevant features of the full model are also reproduced on reduced models, obtained via explicitly breaking the translational symmetry by fixing a third of the spins.
 This leads to the effective AHM on a HcL, but now (to keep the correspondence) at a finite external field $h$.
-Since HcL is bipartite lattice, the results are expected to be similar to the AHM on the SqL.
+Since HcL is bipartite, its behaviour is expected to be similar to the AHM on the SqL.
 Our numerical $T=0$ results for $m(h)$ as well as for the transverse magnetization (corresponding to the supersolid parameter on TL) $m_\perp(m)$ indeed reveal qualitative similarity to the full model on TL, provided that we are restricted to the regime of correspondence, i.e., $1/2 \leq m \leq 1$, and also to stronger anisotropy $\alpha \ll 1$.
-In particular, for $\alpha \ll 1$ there is a pronounced reduction of $m_\perp$ on decreasing $m$ towards the most interesting $m=1/2$ (corresponding to $h=0$ on TL) as well as the emerging instability of $m(h )$.
-Still, in contrast to AHM on TL, results for both HcL and SqL, even at the most interesting $m =1/2$, indicate finite (although reduced) $m_\perp$, i.e., confirming the signature of gapless gs.
+Nevertheless, in qualitative contrast to AHM on TL, both HcL and SqL, even at the most interesting $m =1/2$, indicate finite (although reduced) $m_\perp$, i.e., confirming gapless excitations in effective models.